How to Help Preserve Your Wealth Amidst High Inflation

-Food is the third-largest category used to calculate the Consumer Price Index, or CPI, one of the two most common measures of inflation.
-It’s a necessity for all households and comprises about 10% of the average American’s budget.
-That means, inflation is in part calculated based on the price of key commodities.
-Then as food - or if you own farmland, crop - prices rise, then those changes are reflected back in inflation.
+Food is the third-largest category used to calculate the CPI.
+It’s a necessity for all households and comprises about 10% of the Americans household budget.
+This means that inflation is partially calculated based on the price of key commodities, of which agricultural products are a core player.

 Moreover, not only can farmland produce annual cash crops, but farmland also creates reliable appreciation to augment investors’ returns over time.
 That, too, is connected to inflation where the limited supply of arable land combined with what it produces maintains its value.

 Even with record-high inflation in the 1970s, farmland kept pace.
 The likelihood of a slow-growth financial period ahead of us means that the same attributes that helped farmland stay stable during this era can help make it an alluring, inflation-busting investment in the present.